StryderDev/ApexStats/README.md

 It uses the [Mozambique API Wrapper by arubinofaux](https://github.com/arubinofaux/mozambique-api-wrapper).

+Lots of help with some more obscure data from Rexx <3

 ## Support

 If you find an error or need help with something else, [join the support server](https://discord.gg/eH8VxssFW6)!